 Mary McGinnis' CV

-Sawchyn is a first-year MA student in Rhetoric and Composition and is
+Sawchyn is a second-year MA student in Rhetoric and Composition and is

 currently a tutor in the Writing Center.
 She holds a BA in Creative

 Writing with a minor in English from the University

 Alysia Sawchyn's CV